Sleep myths

 And finally, it goes without saying that you shouldn’t smoke before bedtime – you shouldn’t smoke at all.
 But, on top of all the other health risks, did you know nicotine is another stimulant that can disrupt your sleep?

-So, quitting smoking will improve your sleep.3
+So, quitting smoking can improve your sleep.3

 3. Make your bedroom a sleep-friendly environment